laithali004/dscc402-spring2026/final_project/README.md

 2. Calculated classification metrics using sklearn.metrics
 3. Generated confusion matrix
 4. Logged all to MLflow experiment
-5. Register experiment in Unity Catalog
+5. Registered experiment in Unity Catalog

----